 - Social Media Shoutouts

-- Record your own video thanking/acknowledging one or all of the 2022 recipients.
+- Record your own video thanking/acknowledging one or all the 2023 recipients.
 Make sure to use the official #NPWW hashtag in your video description and/or post.

 - APWA Chapter Social Media Posts/Videos